tobonev/dataprocessing/README.md

 Extra Credit Assignment for Enterprise Software Engineering

 In this assignment, I created an in-memory key-value database in C++.
-This was done using a database class which contained a map of the keys (which are strings) and the values (ints).
+This was done using a database class which contained a map to store the data

 # Walkthrough of Functions
 **Database()** -> a Database constructor which simply defines the transaction to be inactive.